[2025 Guide] Windows PC Booting Too Slow? 7 Ways to Fix It for Beginners

 How to Use:

-1. Hold Shift and click Restart
+1. Hold the Shift key and click Restart from the Start menu.

 Bonus: Prevent Slow Boot in the Future

-• Uninstall unused software
+• Uninstall software you no longer use.

 Summary: 7 Ways to Fix a Slow Boot